 Paws & Play

-Paws & Play is the facility dog program at Mount Sinai Kravis Children’s Hospital.
-Professor, Amos and Moby, our beloved facility dogs, are full-time “employees” in the Child Life and Creative Arts Therapy Department.
-This program pairs Animal-Assisted Therapy (AAT) with the skills of Certified Child Life Specialists and Art Therapists to provide therapeutic interventions for patients, families, staff, faculty and trainees.
-Research has shown that Animal-Assisted Therapy and facility dogs increase positive behaviors, reduce experiences of pain, lower blood pressure, and decrease experiences of depression and fatigue.
-Just as important, AAT has also proven to reduce patient anxiety during medical appointments, reduce feelings of isolation and provide opportunities for increased social support.
-This wonderful program is supported by the generosity of The Mount Sinai Auxiliary Board, and The Gertrude and Louis Feil Charitable Trust.
+Paws & Play is the facility dog program at Mount Sinai.
+Professor, Summer and Moby, our beloved facility dogs, are full-time “employees” in the Child Life and Creative Arts Therapy Department.
+This program pairs Animal-Assisted Therapy (AAT) with the skills of Certified Child Life Specialists and Licensed Creative Arts Therapists to provide therapeutic interventions for patients, families, staff, faculty and trainees.
+Research has shown that AAT and facility dogs increase positive behaviors, reduce experiences of pain, lower blood pressure, and decrease experiences of depression and fatigue.
+Just as important, AAT has also proven to reduce patient anxiety during medical appointments, decrease feelings of isolation and provide opportunities for increased social support.
+This program is supported by the generosity of our donors.
+We thank you for your contributions.
+Without your support, this program would not be possible.

 Frequently Asked Questions